 Taking Sides: Party Competition, Interest Group Strategy, and the Polarization of American Pluralism (with Jesse Crosson and Alexander Furnas)

-ToC and Chapter Summaries
+Book Overview and Chapter Summaries

 Given their usual depiction as parochial and pragmatic policy-seekers, our findings in “Polarized Pluralism” (APSR, 2020) regarding the polarization of modern-day interest groups are puzzling.
 Particularly in an era wherein predicting party control of government is especially difficult, why would policy-motivated interests seemingly align themselves with just one political party?
 At the same time, interest groups are increasingly driven to take positions on a wider range of issues that seem outside of their core interests-e.g., a gun rights organization taking positions on tax bills, or an environmental group taking positions on non-environmental civil rights issues.
 In this book, we argue that these trends are related to one another.
 To do so, we draw on large-scale data collection of interest group position-taking over time and analyze these data using cutting-edge computational methods.
 Through a series of empirical exercises, we test a new theory of interest group partisanship, wherein we argue that the rise of insecure partisan majorities in Congress has led lawmakers to look for signals of allegiance to party.